 Celia’s work centres on the body, health, reproduction, sexuality and aging.
-Her new book Puberty in Crisis: The Sociology of Early Sexual Development (Cambridge University Press, 2015) focuses on early onset puberty and it brings together feminist science studies, feminist theories of the body, sexuality and girlhood studies to explore the current global ‘crisis’ in sexual development.
+Her latest book Puberty in Crisis: The Sociology of Early Sexual Development (Cambridge University Press, 2015) focuses on early onset puberty and it brings together feminist science studies, feminist theories of the body, sexuality and girlhood studies to explore the current global ‘crisis’ in sexual development.
 She has also written about sex hormones (Messengers of Sex: Hormones, biomedicine and feminism, Cambridge University Press 2007), and the so-called ‘designer baby technique’ (preimplantation genetic diagnosis) (Born and Made: an ethnography of preimplantation genetic diagnosis, co-author with Sarah Franklin, Princeton University Press, 2006).
 Celia has published widely on the topics of gender, feminism, sexuality, IVF and hormone replacement therapy, and aging and technology.

 Maggie’s work focuses on studies of clinical practice, telecare and domestic space, governance and the ethics of new care technologies, evidence in action studies, ethnographies of technoscience disasters and recovery studies.
 She has written about the UK’s Trident submarine and missile system as a sociotechnical system (Building the Trident Network, MIT Press 2002) and has published widely on telemedicine and telepatients, aging and technology, information technologies and technologies of recovery.